 +Height extenders: Add 6"

 100% American-made quality, 3D-laminated desktop finish, PerfectPaint lifting columns, quick assembly (and a factory pre-assembly option), extra base color options (black, silver, and white), industry-leading warranty, incredibly quiet operation, value priced.

 For those over 5’11”, upgrading to the XT base (+$100) will deliver extra height range.
 Those over 6’2” can add 6” height extenders (+$59) to the XT base, an option only available on iMovR electric standing desks.

 If you’ve been on the market for a standing desk and seen models like the UpLift, Jarvis, and GeekDesk, you may have concerns about the quality of their Chinese-made bases (these all use the Jiecang base). iMovR’s Freedom Line boasts better performance for equal cost, with a 10 year warranty and prompt local support.
-In fairness, all these desks are better than the ultra-cheap Autonomous Smart Desk, but in the mid-tier ($600-$800 range), the Freedom Line (the Energize desk, reviewed here, and the sister Cascade desk with SteadyType™ technology) is going to deliver the best bang for the buck.
+In fairness, all these desks are better than the ultra-cheap Autonomous Smart Desk, but in the mid-tier ($600-$800 range), the Freedom Line (the Energize desk, reviewed here, and the sister Cascade desk with SteadyType™ technology) is going to deliver the best bang for your buck.

 "The Most Configurable Standing Desk in the World"

 iMovR’s reputation for customizable desks has earned it the appellation “the Dell of Office Fitness”.
 Its literally thousands of different desk and table configurations are all produced on an on-demand, mass-customization product line, for the broadest selection of standing desks in the world.
 With its latest desk series, the Freedom Line, iMovR continues to live up to the name–especially with the Energize model, which offers the most configurability options we’ve seen on any desk we’ve tested–even more than its sister product, the Cascade.